 - Scroll to the bottom of the page and click on the Detailed Schedule.

-Your Florida Prepaid letter/card must be submitted to the Cashier (Leesburg) or the Enrollment Services Office (South Lake) at the beginning of each academic year, or your first semester at LSSC before the published fee payment deadline.
-You can also call Florida Prepaid and request that they fax your information to 352-365-3553 or can be emailed to AdmissionsOffice@LSSC.edu.
+Your Florida Prepaid letter/ID card or ID number must be submitted to the Student Accounts Office by email to firstname.lastname@example.org before the published fee payment deadline.
 Depending on the type of Prepaid account, any lab fees or school fees (outside of the general tuition) may not be covered.
-Once registered for classes, check your LOIS account to see if there are any remaining fees due; you are responsible to pay for any remaining balances before the fee payment deadline.
+Once registered for classes, check your CashNet account to see if any remaining fees are due; you are responsible for paying for any remaining balances before the payment deadline.

-Students who don't pay their tuition and fees by the Fee Drop Deadline will be dropped from all classes.
-If you have been dropped from your classes, you should re-register as soon as possible.
-The classes for which you originally registered may be full.
-Students will be unable to re-register for classes once the "Add/Drop" period has ended.
+Students who do not pay their tuition and fees by the fee payment deadline will be dropped from all registered classes that semester.
+If you have been dropped from your classes, you should re-register as soon as possible, keeping in mind that the courses you initially registered for may be full.
+Students cannot re-register for classes once the "Add/Drop" period has ended.

 Pre-req and test score – The class has prerequisites that have not been met before attempting to register for that class.
 Check the catalog for the prerequisites for the class and see an academic advisor if you have questions.